offsecin/infosecblog/_posts/2022-09-30-getting-started-with-web3.markdown

 - https://github.com/Anugrahsr/Awesome-web3-Security
 - https://sm4rty.medium.com/roadmap-for-web3-smart-contract-hacking-2022-229e4e1565f9

 So, let's get started with a book called `Mastering Ethereum`.
-The following section would cover the following important notes about the same book:
+The following section would cover the following important notes about these topics that might be from different resources:

 # Day 1 of Mastering Ethereum

-## Chapter 1: What is Ethereum?
+### Chapter 1: What is Ethereum?

 Ethereum is an open source, globally decentral‐ized computing infrastructure that executes programs called smart contracts.
 It uses a blockchain to synchronize and store the system’s state changes, along with a crypto‐currency called ether to meter and constrain execution resource costs.